Non-local interactions in moir\'e Hubbard systems

 where $a_W=\kappa^{1/4}\sqrt{a_M}$ is the Wannier function width and $\kappa=\hbar^2/(16 \pi^2 V_m m^* \cos(120^{\circ}+\psi) )$ varies inversely with modulation potential strength.
 In this approximation $a_M\sim a_0/\theta$, with $a_0$ the active layer's lattice constant.
 We find that the near-neighbor hopping amplitude is

 while the most significant interaction matrix elements are

 with $I_1$ and $I_2$ integrals given in the supplemental material \cite{Supplemental}.

-The evaluation of extended Hubbard model parameters for twisted TMD heterobilayers from the single particle Hamiltonian is standard \cite{FengchengTMD2,Supplemental}.
-A comparison between the analytical expressions given by Eqs. (\ref{hop})-(\ref{Assis}) and the results obtained from numerical calculations as a function of twist angle is provided in Fig. \ref{fig:Uterms}.
-For larger twist angles the harmonic approximation underestimates Wannier function tails, and therefore non-local interaction strengths.
+A comparison between the analytical expressions given by Eqs. (\ref{hop})-(\ref{Assis}) and the results for extended Hubbard model parameters obtained from numerical calculations as a function of twist angle is provided in Fig. \ref{fig:Uterms}.
+For small twist angles we see good agreement, as expected, while for larger twist angles the harmonic approximation underestimates Wannier function tails, and therefore non-local interaction strengths.
 Interestingly, we see in Fig. \ref{fig:Uterms}(c) that the non-local exchange interaction $X_1$ increases significantly with twist angle, and in Fig. \ref{fig:Uterms}(d) that there is a range of angles for which the assisted hopping amplitude $A_1$ becomes negative.
-These qualitative differences between the harmonic potential approximation and exact results are expected since the lattice potentials in the former model have unbounded strength, whereas the actual potential is bounded \cite{Supplemental}.
+These qualitative differences between the harmonic potential approximation and exact results are expected since the lattice potentials in the former model have unbounded strength, whereas the actual potential is bounded, causing that for $\theta \gtrsim 2.0^{\circ}$ the Wannier functions are more extended and acquire negative tails \cite{Supplemental}.

 {\em Effective spin model}--- To illustrate the qualitative impact of non-local interactions on moir\'e Hubbard physics, we focus on the spin-physics of the Mott insulator states at $\nu=1$.
 The charge gap of the Mott insulators is set by the $U_0$ energy scale that makes double-occupancy of any lattice site energetically unfavorable.
 When $U_0$ is larger than all other energy scales, the Hubbard spectrum separates into two branches, an upper branch with a large double occupation weight, and a low-energy branch in which charge is approximately frozen and is described by a spin Hamiltonian